Management and Leadership

 Tuition: $250,000 (covers tuition for two years for entire team of 5-7 participants)

-We are currently accepting applications for the 2014-2016 cohort.
-Applications are processed on a rolling basis, and the application process will close once all eight regions have been accepted.
-Please use the special REAP Application Form to apply.
+Applications for the 2014-2016 REAP cohort are now closed.
+If you are interested in a future session of REAP, please use the special REAP Application Form to apply.
+Applications will be processed on a rolling basis, and the application process will close once all eight regions have been accepted.

 What is REAP?

 The MIT Regional Entrepreneurship Acceleration Program (REAP) is a two-year program designed to help regions accelerate economic development and job creation.